Brokk-Sindre/ft-oda-documentation/docs/data-model/parliamentary-process/index.md

 : Track cases through their complete lifecycle using Sagstrin and status progression

 **Actor Network Analysis**
-: Analyze collaboration patterns through SagAktør and DokumentAktør relationships
+: Analyze collaboration patterns through SagAktÃ¸r and DokumentAktÃ¸r relationships

 **Temporal Trend Analysis**
 : Use historical data to identify patterns in parliamentary activity and decision-making